RBusarow/Dispatch/docs/modules/dispatch-test-junit4.md

 Even though `dispatch-core` eliminates the need to use `Dispatchers.Main` in internal code, it’s still possible that code which has yet to be migrated, or a third-party library is making use of the hard-coded dispatcher.
 Because of this, the rule still calls `Dispatchers.setMain(...)` in its setup and `Dispatchers.resetMain()` afterwards.

-## This module replaces core-test
+## This module replaces dispatch-test

-If using this module, there is no need to include the `dispatch-core-test` artifact in your dependencies.
+If using this module, there is no need to include the `dispatch-dispatch-test` artifact in your dependencies.

 ## JUnit dependencies